manjunathan1999/Chat-with-CSV-using-API/README.md

 ## Getting Started

-1. Clone the repository:
+## Clone the repository:

     git clone https://github.com/manjunathan1999/Chat-with-CSV-using-API.git

-2. Install required dependencies:
+## Install required dependencies:

     pip install -r requirements.txt

+## Setup Configuration
-3. Change configuration settings in constants.py
+1. Change configuration settings in constants.py

-4. Add the table name which you want to query in the chatcsvcourpus.py file
+2. Add the table name which you want to query in the chatcsvcourpus.py file

-5. Add the username and password and db_url in the sql/sqlconnector.py file
+3. Add the username and password and db_url in the sql/sqlconnector.py file

-6. Run the application:
+4. Run the application:

     uvicorn main:app --reload

-7. Access the API documentation at http://localhost:8000/docs
+5. Access the API documentation at http://localhost:8000/docs

-8. Use the API endpoints to interact with CSV data
+6. Use the API endpoints to interact with CSV data

 ## Usage ##